 Once you have implemented the three device drivers, you will use the

-three of them to implement a game of escaping and defeating robots.
+three of them to implement a game of clicking on squares.

 explanation of the desired behavior is presented later in this